projectM-visualizer/projectm/BUILDING.md

 * A modified version of `hlslparser` is included in Renderer and used to transpile HLSL shaders to GLSL
 * OpenGL 3+ or OpenGLES is required
 * `libsdl >= 2.0.5` is required for the SDL and emscripten apps. `src/projectM-sdl` is the current reference application implementation. maybe try getting that to build and run as your testbench.
-* SDL2 is now provided as a submodule

 If extra information needed - you can refere to `configure.ac` and the assorted `Makefile.am` files.